openstack/kayobe/doc/source/deployment.rst

    <configuration-kolla-ansible>`.
 See :ref:`here <configuration-bifrost>` for
    information about configuring Bifrost.
    :ref:`configuration-bifrost-overcloud-root-image` provides information on configuring the root disk image build process.
+See :ref:`here
+   <configuration-seed-custom-containers>` for information about deploying
+   additional, custom containers on seed node.

 Building Deployment Images
 --------------------------